What Are Corns?

-- Hard yellow plug will be visible over a bony prominence (eg. outside of little toe, ball of foot, on top or tip of clawed toes).
+A hard yellow plug will be visible over a bony prominence (eg. outside of little toe, ball of the foot, on top or tip of clawed toes).

-- Red dots, as the pressure has resulted in the blood capillaries under the skin to burst.
+Red dots, as the pressure has resulted in the blood capillaries under the skin bursting.

 Well Heeled Podiatry can remove your corn for immediate pain relief and further discuss your treatment options available.

-Extreme caution must be taken when using corn pads from the chemist as some of these pads will contain salicylic acid, used to soften the corn.
-Prolong use, or use between the toes can cause burns to the surrounding healthy tissue which may result in a wound, infection or ulcer.
+Take extreme caution using corn pads from the chemist as some of these pads will contain salicylic acid, to soften it.
+Prolong use, or use between the toes can cause burns to the surrounding healthy tissue which may result in a wound, infection, or ulcer.

-Corn pads that contain salicylic acid are NOT recommended for people with diabetics, poor blood supply or loss of feeling in the feet.
-For professional, safe and effective removal of corns it is best to see a podiatrist.
+Corn pads that contain salicylic acid are NOT recommended for people with diabetes, poor blood supply, or loss of feeling in the feet.
+For professional, safe and effective removal, it is best to see a podiatrist.

 Make an appointment